Who Qualifies For a Boiler Grant? Full Guide (2023 Update)

 Boiler Grants For The Disabled

 The only grant meant specifically for the disabled that could entitle the beneficiary to a free boiler is the Disabled Facilities Grant.
-However, remember that you can still check the criteria for the ECO3/HHCRO grants mentioned above.
+However, remember that you can still check the criteria for the ECO4/HHCRO grants mentioned above.

-This grant scheme isn’t specifically for boilers.
+This grant scheme isn’t specifically for replacement boilers.
 Instead, it’s designed to make a property suitable for living, which includes providing a heating system that is suitable for your needs.

-To apply for a free boiler grant, or an upgrade to your existing heating system visit the GOV.UK application page here.
+To apply for a free boiler grant, or an upgrade to your existing heating system visit the GOV.UK application page.

 Boiler Grants For Landlords

-Believe it or not, there are free boiler grants available for landlords.
+Believe it or not, there are free boiler grants available to landlords.

 With these, the qualifying criteria are based on the tenant, and not the landlord.
-So, if a tenant was to qualify based on income and the receipt of benefits, it could mean a free boiler installation, or at the very least, access to boiler grants for repairs and upgrades.
+So, if a tenant was to qualify based on income and the receipt of benefits, it could mean a free boiler installation, or at the very least, access to boiler repair grants and upgrades.

 You’ll need to speak to your tenant and visit this page here to see if they qualify.

 Boiler Grants for Charities

-It’s a little thin on the ground when it comes to boiler grants for charities, but that doesn’t mean there aren’t any options.
+It’s a little thin on the ground when it comes to boiler incentives for charities, but that doesn’t mean there aren’t any options.

 Currently, the best option available is the Energy Industry Voluntary Redress Scheme, or the Energy Redress Scheme.